 - Your property may be located in a SFHA.
-To determine if your property is in a flood zone contact the City of Doral Building Department for a flood zone determination at (305) 593-6700 or Use Doral 311first enter the address, then in the service area choose “BUILDING”, then in the service type choose “Flood Zone Determination”.
+To determine the flood zone for your property contact the City of Doral Building Department for a flood zone determination at (305) 593-6700 or Use Doral 311 first enter the address, then in the service area choose “BUILDING”, then in the service type choose “Flood Zone Determination”.

 Insure your property